GetLoginEth/login/README.md

 ### Register your app in GetLogin smart contract

-1) Receive an invite (you can write to my email) and register account.
+1) Receive an invite (you can write to my email: igor.shadurin@gmail.com) and register account.
-2) Use page to manage your application data: https://swarm-gateways.net/bzz:/getlogin.eth/developers
+2) Use page to manage your application data: https://getlogin.swarm-gateways.net/

 ### Inject GetLogin to your dApp